wduquette/pen/devnotes/To Do List.md

         - [ ] Polygons
         - [ ] Rounded rectangles
     - [ ] Position support for relevant shapes
-- `StencilBuffer`
-        - [ ] Support adding border, margin, to computed bounds.
-            - I.e., do the work so that the drawing doesn't need to worry about the margin at all.
-            - Either add a separate border and margin outside the canvas, or translate the content explicitly.
 - [ ] Tcl bindings
     - Update `stencil` for `Stencil` class, as features are added.
     - [ ] `pen` for `Pen` class